jen20/go-event-sourcing-sample/README.md

 ## Aggregate Root

 The aggregate root is the central point where events are bound.
-The aggregate struct needs to be embedded `eventsourcing.AggreateRoot` to get the aggregate behaviors.
+The aggregate struct needs to embed `eventsourcing.AggreateRoot` to get the aggregate behaviors.

 Below a Person aggregate where the Aggregate Root is embedded next to the Name and Age properties.